LendBook/lendbook-docs/README.md

 ## FIXME

-- [ ] In dark mode, when the user is on a specific page, the name of the page in the sidebar (navigation) is using md-primary-fg-color which is too dark.
+- [x] In dark mode, when the user is on a specific page, the name of the page in the sidebar (navigation) is using md-primary-fg-color which is too dark.
 Need to change the path for this specific color in order to use another color.

+Isolated markets: All lending/borrowing markets are isolated from one another, this ensures that each risks are contained within a market and participants of a market is not affected by the outcome of another.